grafana/k6-docs/src/data/markdown/docs/02 javascript api/02 k6/group- name- fn -.md

 <Blockquote mod="warning">

-Avoid using `group` with async functions or asynchrounous code.
+Avoid using `group` with async functions or asynchronous code.
 If you do, k6 might apply tags in a way that is unreliable or unintuitive.

 If you start promise chains or even use `await` within `group`, some code within the group will be waited for and tagged with the proper `group` tag, but others won't be.